What is the Efficiency of a Heat Pump?

 Ground array design

-To achieve the best efficiency for a ground source heat pump, a heat pump installer’s main focus should be in the design and commissioning of the attached systems – better known as ground arrays or heat collectors.
+To achieve the best efficiency for a ground source heat pump, a heat pump installer’s main focus should be on the design and commissioning of the attached systems – better known as ground arrays or heat collectors.
 You get the best possible energy efficiency from a ground source heat pump system when this is designed and installed well.

 Installers can use Kensa’s MCS Umbrella for complete design and installation support.